 Anne Arundel Community College (AACC) and the University of Maryland Baltimore (UMB) Graduate School prepare students to become competent, ethical and compassionate health care providers who are ready to fulfill the roles and duties of the primary care physician assistant, recognize and promote the value of diversity, and who are committed to lifelong learning.
 Students completing this program will receive a Master of Science in Health Science from UMB and a Certificate of Physician Assistant Studies from AACC.
 Graduates will be eligible to sit for the national certification exam for physician assistants.

-Our full-time curriculum is twenty-five (25) months long and includes subjects in applied medical and behavioral sciences, patient assessment, clinical medicine, procedural skills, health policy, professional practice issues, and supervised clinical practice.
+Our full-time, twenty-five (25) month credit program includes subjects in applied medical and behavioral sciences, patient assessment, clinical medicine, procedural skills, health policy, professional practice issues, and supervised clinical practice.
 The program is accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).